 The back room however is more interesting.
 This is where fake artefacts are created (both the obvious replicas of plaster stored in the front room, and the better copies sold as real ones).

 Hidden at the back are genuine artefacts that will be smuggled out and sold to the highest bidders.
 These artefacts have all been stolen from various archaeological sites, and include statues, jewellery and other finds; some of which have not even been catalogued.
 Adam Finley uses these as models to create fakes that are sold as genuine stuff.

 In a safe in the backroom is a ledger where Adam has chronicled who has bought what piece of art, how much they paid and whether or not the piece was genuine or not.
 A number of museums and private collectors would be quite embarrassed if this information came out.
-Here is also a list of contacts selling shady things.
-In the ledger is evidence that Finley has been bankrolled by Mr Richards for the last two years, and that it was Miss Grey who brokered the deal.
+In here is also his list of contacts for selling shady things.
+You can also find evidence that he has for the past two years been bankrolled by Mr Richards (Miss Grey was the one who brokered the deal).

 If the characters enter the warehouse during the day through the front door, they will find Adam working there.
-He will then try to sell the obvious replicas things in the front room.
-Under no circumstance will he allow any one he does not know to enter the back room.
+He will then try to sell the obvious replicas in the front room.
+Under no circumstance will he allow anyone he does not know to enter the back room.
 They could sneak past him, but that requires a successful Stealth task check at -5 pips.